-Effective September 30, 2022, Clearfield adopted an equity granting policy.
-The policy documents the Compensation Committee's well-established, disciplined process for granting equity awards and its long-standing practice of granting awards only at a time that directors and executive officers are not in possession of material, non-public information and during the periods of time that trading would be permitted under our trading policy, which is referred to above as an "open window period."
+We maintain an equity granting policy that governs the issuance of equity awards under the Company's stock compensation plans.
+The purpose of the policy is to create a consistent process for the granting and pricing of equity awards, to ensure the integrity and efficiency of the Company's award process, and to ensure awards are made in compliance with the Company's stock compensation plans.
+The policy documents the Compensation Committee's well-established, disciplined process for granting equity awards and its long-standing practice of granting awards only at a time that directors and executive officers are not in possession of material, non-public information and during the periods of time that trading would be permitted under our trading policy, which is referred to as an "open window period" in our insider trading policy.
 Additionally, the Company's policy is that no equity awards will be granted to executive officers within the period starting four business days before the filing of a periodic report on Form 10-Q or Form 10-K, or the filing or furnishing of a current report on Form 8-K that discloses material non-public information (including earnings information), and ending one business day after such filing.

 The equity granting policy also establishes procedures for equity awards granted by our Chief Executive Officer under authority delegated from the Compensation Committee.
-The Chief Executive Officer may grant equity awards to newly hired employees, newly promoted employees or in recognition of the performance or achievement of an employee, provided that the employee is not an executive officer of Clearfield, the equity award does not exceed the per grant limitation, and all awards granted under delegated authority do not exceed, in the aggregate, the total amount established on an annual basis by the Compensation Committee.
+Upon delegation of authority from the Compensation Committee, the Chief Executive Officer may grant equity awards to newly hired employees, newly promoted employees or in recognition of the performance or achievement of an employee, provided that the employee is not an executive officer of Clearfield, the equity award does not exceed the per grant limitation, and all awards granted under delegated authority do not exceed, in the aggregate, the total amount established on an annual basis by the Compensation Committee.
 The equity granting policy also requires concurrent documentation and reporting to the Compensation Committee of all equity awards granted under delegated authority.
-Consistent with the equity granting policy's prohibition on timing equity awards to the release of material non-public information, the grant date for a new hire grant or recognition grant to nonofficer employees under delegated authority will be the second Tuesday of the month following the employee's start date or the recognition date, or if the Nasdaq Stock Market was closed on such date, the next succeeding trading day.
+Consistent with the equity granting policy's prohibition on timing equity awards to the release of material non-public information, the grant date for a new hire grant or recognition grant to non-officer employees under delegated authority will be the second Tuesday of the month following the employee's start date or the recognition date, or if the Nasdaq Stock Market was closed on such date, the next succeeding trading day.